mdeguzman827/mdeguzman827.github.io/_posts/2017-02-28-DataScience.md

 layout: post
 title: Estimating Data Scientist Salaries
 ---
 Finding the optimum salary in which both employee and company can agree on is a necessity in any job market.
-We will apply our knowledge of web scraping and logistic regression to come up with a model that that correctly predict what a data scientist's salary should be based on the job results of Indeed.com.
+We will apply our knowledge of web scraping and logistic regression to come up with a model that correctly predicts what a data scientist's salary should be based on the job results of Indeed.com.

 ## The Data ##